Sustainable rice

 Results

 • In tackling the critical issue of water access, farmer cooperatives have embraced the community-based Smart ValleyApproach.
-In 2023, thanks to the widespread use of this practice, 1,200 hectares have already been successfully irrigated, almost reaching the target of 1,320 hectares set for 2024..
+In 2023, thanks to the widespread use of this practice, 1,909 ha of rice-growing areas have been developed, of which 1,627 ha (including 1,271 ha in South Kivu and 356 ha in Tanganyika) have been made ready for cultivation.

 Increased yields

-• The yields achieved through the application of SRI and ISFM were significantly higher than the yields of plots cultivated using farmers' normal practices.
-Compared to 2.5 tonnes/ha, farmers achieved 4.5 tonnes/ha in South Kivu and 5.1 tonnes/ha in Tanganyika, thanks to the technological innovations combined with access to quality seeds.
+The yields achieved through the application of SRI and ISFM were significantly higher than the yields of plots cultivated using farmers' normal practices.
+Compared to 2,7 t/ha in 2019, farmers achieved 4.5 tonnes/ha in South Kivu and 5.7 tonnes/ha in Tanganyika (2024), thanks to the technological innovations combined with access to quality seeds.
+Remarkably, while boosting these yields, farmers also achieved a far more rational use of inputs, successfully cutting the required seed sowing rate from a heavy 40 kg/ha in 2017 down to just 15–20 kg/ha.
+These results have convinced the farmers, who have increased the area of rice grown under SRI and ISFM by 30%.

 "In Bwegera, the Tai variety has improved production from less than 2t/ha to 4t/ha, which gives us some hope.
 If we improve access to water, we could go up to 4.5t or even 5t per hectare..